 TBI Adventures, based in Oudtshoorn, offer a variety of adventure and team-building packages, including team adventure caving.

-Groups of between 2 and 10 people can be accommodated per session.
-The caving experience will last between 2 and 3 hours, depending on the ability of those in the group.
+Groups of between two and 10 people can be accommodated per session.
+The caving experience will last between two and three hours, depending on the ability of those in the group.